Judicial Officers with Leadership Responsibilities, September 2025

 The role and responsibilities of judicial leaders are considerable, requiring the management of many relationships, both internal and external.
 From the role as leader of the court, to functional communications with government, the media and the wider public, there is a myriad of relational responsibilities to respond and navigate between values, relationships and efficiency.

-To that end, the program rationale for 2025 is to provide participants, within this context, the opportunity to consider their impact as a relational leader, managing these relationships in adherence to the administration of justice values that underpin the judiciary as a public institution.
+To that end, the program rationale for 2025 is to provide participants, within this context, the opportunity to consider their impact as a relational leader, managing these complex relationships in adherence to the administration of justice values that underpin the judiciary as a public institution.

 What will you learn at this program?